-\myparagraph{Garbage Collection and Object Relocation} GCs have long exploited object relocation to improve locality: generational collectors cluster recently-allocated objects, and profile-guided approaches like Online Object Reordering~\cite{oor-oopsla-2004} group hot objects during copying collection.
-GC-OS cooperation has also been explored: the Bookmarking Collector~\cite{bc-pldi05} avoids paging during collection by tracking outgoing pointers from evicted pages. \SYSTEM{} differs from concurrent GCs in its approach to relocation safety.
-Systems like ZGC~\cite{zgc} and Shenandoah~\cite{shenandoah} use load barriers to redirect accesses to relocated objects, allowing relocation to proceed while threads hold stale pointers. \SYSTEM{} instead adopts a \emph{quiescence-based} approach inspired by epoch-based reclamation~\cite{fraser, faster} and RCU~\cite{rcu}: it tracks the number of threads actively using each object (ATC) and only relocates when this count reaches zero.
-Any concurrent access aborts migration via CAS failure rather than requiring forwarding-pointer resolution.
-The key distinction from GC is purpose: GCs relocate to reclaim memory or improve cache locality, while \SYSTEM{} relocates to improve \emph{page utilization}--clustering objects so that OS tiering/reclaimation mechanisms see uniformly hot or cold pages.
+\myparagraph{Garbage Collection and Object Relocation} GCs have long relocated objects to improve locality: generational collectors cluster recent allocations, profile-guided reordering~\cite{oor-oopsla-2004} groups hot objects during copying, and the Bookmarking Collector~\cite{bc-pldi05} avoids paging during collection. \SYSTEM{} differs in relocation safety: where ZGC~\cite{zgc} and Shenandoah~\cite{shenandoah} use load barriers to redirect accesses while threads hold stale pointers, \SYSTEM{} adopts a \emph{quiescence-based} approach inspired by epoch-based reclamation~\cite{fraser, faster} and RCU~\cite{rcu}, relocating only when an object's active-thread count reaches zero and aborting on any concurrent access via CAS failure.
+It also differs in purpose: GCs relocate to reclaim memory or improve cache locality, whereas \SYSTEM{} relocates to improve \emph{page utilization} so that tiering mechanisms see uniform pages.